okteto/okteto/contributing.md

 This command will run all the unit tests, will try to detect race conditions, and will generate a test coverage report.

-Integration tests can be executed by running:
+E2e tests can be executed by running:

 ```
-make integration
+make e2e
 ```

 These tests will use your Kubernetes context to create a namespace and all the required k8s resources.